 Photo by LuckyBusiness via iStock

 One of the most important campsite tips is to find a campground that suits your needs and style – be that a dispersed site in the wilderness or an established campground.
 For example, some campgrounds are tent sites only, some are primitive sites with no amenities, and others you may have to hike in and out of.
-So make sure you research well before booking anything.
+So, make sure you do your research well before booking anything.

 Speaking of booking a site, summer is by far the busiest season for camping.
 So, you should always make a reservation to secure a spot.
 National Parks are particularly popular and tend to be fully booked months in advance, so plan accordingly.